 Gender Pay Gap Report

-Matheson has published its gender pay gap report for 2022.
-This report shows our overall gender pay and bonus gaps based on hourly rates of pay as at our reference date of 19 June 2022.
-The Gender Pay Gap Information Act of 2021 requires organisations with more than 250 employees to publish their gender pay gap data for the first time before the end of 2022, and within six months of their reference date.
+Matheson has published its gender pay gap report for the period July 2022 to June 2023.
+This report shows our overall gender pay and bonus gaps based on hourly rates of pay as at our reference date of 29 June 2023.
+The Gender Pay Gap Information Act of 2021 requires organisations with more than 250 employees to publish their gender pay gap data within six months of their reference date.

 Our analysis has identified that where pay gaps exist, they are the result of more men than women in senior positions in our firm, and of differing work patterns between our male and female employees.

 Matheson is committed to a series of actions and policies to address pay gaps in our firm.
 These include, but are not limited to, continuing to review annually our remuneration and bonus structures; ensuring open roles advertised are equally attractive to both male and female applicants; reviewing work allocation policies to ensure all employees have the same work opportunities; and supporting colleagues who take family leave so that when they return to the firm, they can quickly return to the same level of performance and earning potential as colleagues who did not take family leave.